Create a Legacy With Estate Plans

 Ways to Give

 The simplest way to make a planned gift is through a bequest in your will.
-You may direct a bequest to support a specific acquisition fund or to endow a specific program or art collection.
+You may direct a bequest to support a specific acquisition fund or to endow a specific program.
 Undesignated bequests allow the Museum to use the funds where they are most needed.

 Charitable Gift Annuities